 Zacks Trade Security

-All accounts with the brokerage are protected by the Securities Investor Protection Corporation (SPIC) for up to $500,000 per account should the brokerage fail.
-Moreover, the company also has additional brokerage failure insurance with Lloyds of London.
+All accounts with this brokerage firm are protected by the Securities Investor Protection Corporation (SPIC) for up to $500,000 per account should the brokerage fail.
+This includes protection for up to $250,000 in cash.

 - Margin rates are at or below the industry average